 - 2 tablespoon Ghee

-- Let's prep up our ingredients.
-Clean and chop petha (pumpkin).
+- Clean and chop petha (pumpkin).

-- This petha became all soft and watery under 15 minutes.
-Depending on what type of a petha it is raw or riped - the cooking process may vary.
+- Cover and cook for 10- 15 minutes or until petha becomes soft and watery.
+Depending on what type of a petha it is raw or ripped - the cooking process may vary.

 - Add sugar and mix well.

-- Enjoy with puris or rotis.
+- Garnish with fresh cilantro leaves and enjoy with puris or rotis.

 Hey ruchi, I want to try this recipe, however I have a question.
 I observed that u have not added fennel seeds in the baghaar, n added it as a pwd.
 On the veggi.
 Correct me if aim wrong.
 Thanks!